WHO WE ARE

 Get to know the team and purpose of STF

-Superior Theatre Festival advances the appreciation of the arts by showcasing high-caliber contemporary work, programming work that celebrates our Northern Voice and creating enriching opportunities through arts education and dialogue.
+Superior Theatre Festival advances the appreciation of the arts by producing and presenting high-caliber contemporary work that celebrates our Northern Voice and by creating enriching opportunities through arts education and dialogue.

 WHAT WE BELIEVE IN

 To provide affordable, high-quality artistic performances for the community of Thunder Bay and its surrounding area.

 To produce and present multi-disciplinary work

 To present an annual event in the Spirit Garden that respects its heritage and natural surroundings.

 To create a theatrical event that contributes in a meaningful way to the communities in Northwestern Ontario by helping to foster its unique Northern Voice